s3ij1nn/workercash-2captcha/README.md

 ## More info
 Do not delete "instruction.png"
-This file use captcha is displayed check.
+This file using detect captcha.

 screen2.png and screen3.png is example.